 The concept of parent and derived roles was introduced by SAP to simplify role administration tasks.
-Its specially helpful while mapping security for large enterprises spread across multiple geographies or divisions.
-A child role derived from a parent role will have all attributes (transactions/ authorization object values) same as it parent except the values of the Organizational Level fields (plant, company code, sales organization).
-Thus maintenance is simplified as only the org levels need be maintained at the derived role level.
-This also ensures that there is no opportunity to make mistakes during authorization maintenance for the multitude of derived roles and also reduces testing effort for roles.
+It’s especially helpful while mapping security for large enterprises spread across multiple geographies or divisions.
+A child role derived from a parent role will have all the attributes similar to parent except the Organizational Level fields values.
+Therefore, maintenance is simplified at the derived role level.
+This also makes sure that no mistake is made during authorization of derived roles and even lessens the testing effort.

-The menu for a derived role can not be individually maintained as all entries are inherited from
+The menu for a derived role cannot be individually maintained as all entries are inherited from the parent.

 Interested in mastering SAP Security Training?
 Enroll now for FREE demo on SAP Security Training Online.